 Soon after Jesus spoke the words in Matthew 27, his perfect sacrifice for the sins of the world complete, he cries his last words:

-"And when Jesus had cried out with a loud voice, He said, 'Father, into Your hands I commit My spirit.'
-Having said this He breathed His last."
-(Luke 23:46)
+46 Then Jesus, crying with a loud voice, said, 'Father, into your hands I commend my spirit.'
+Having said this, he breathed his last.
+(Luke 23:46, NRSV)